douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-II.md

 Get-WUInstall
 ```

-The windows update module will run, asking if you want to grab all updates or just one, then it will ask if you want to reboot after updates are installed.
+The windows update module will run, asking if you want to grab all updates or just one, then it will ask if you want to reboot after updates complete.

 Here is the whole thing.